rehierl/node-tree-outliner/3-3-2-single-s.md

                 x (y+1) x ... x (y+l) x ...
 ```

-A path `pd` can be defined that connects
+A path `pd` can be defined which connects
 section `s` with nodes that all are descendant to `n`:

 * `pd .= (s,x,...,x+k) in SN{+}`